 Dactylitis is not a specific finding in sickle cell disease, therefore cautious usage is advised if one chooses to employ i...

 The hand series for pediatrics often consist of a posteroanterior and lateral view only in order to minimize radiation dose to the patient.
-This may vary depending on the department.
+Depending on the department and clinical indication, an additional oblique view may also be done.

 trauma with suspected fracture